VR621/Web-Scraping-/README.md

 # Web-Scraping

-This section will contain mt Web Scraping projects that will use various different types of data from different websites
+This section will contain my Web Scraping projects that will use various different types of data from different websites